lizardperson42/fairy-lights-pcb/README.md

 - WS2812B SMD LEDs (0 or 4 units)
 - Vertical tactile push buttons (up to 2 units)
 - THT resistors (10kΩ, 0 or 2 units)
+- Power switch or jumper for the 2-pin header (1 unit)

 ### Notes

 - The WeMos D1 Mini module can be mounted in various ways.
   The CAD model used here connects it via pin sockets and headers, permitting easy removal and reattachment.
-- Any footprint-compatible barrel jack can be used, as long as the right voltage is applied through it.
+- Any footprint-compatible barrel jack can be used.
-- One could leave out the barrel jack, but without it most of the board becomes redundant.
 - The screw terminals are used to attach connectors for the LED strands, which use wire-to-wire connectors.
 - The 2-pin header is interposed between the power jack and the board's 5V rail.
   One can wire up a power switch to it or short it with a jumper.
-  The PCB includes a free area for placing a power switch on the front panel.
+  The PCB includes a free area for installing a power switch close to the front-panel buttons.
 - The optional pin headers expose the pins of the WeMos D1 Mini module which are not used otherwise.
 - The SMD LEDs are connected in a chain around the board; it is not useful to populate only some of them.
 - The buttons are directly connected to the microcontroller's GPIO pins.